DavWa/MTK/Dockerfiles/README.md

 ## How to Run the Dockerfiles

-First of all, download all the docker files and load it to your docker images base.
+First of all, download all the docker files and load it to your docker images base by the command below.
 ```
 $ sudo docker load --input <filename>
 ```